On this page

 MongoDB supports AWS private endpoints using the AWS PrivateLink feature for Online Archives.
 You can set up the private endpoints from the Atlas User Interface and API.

 You can set up private endpoints for a dedicated cluster.
-To learn more, see Set Up a Private Endpoint for a Dedicated Cluster.
+To learn more, see Configure Private Endpoints.

 GROUP_ATLAS_ADMIN) or higher role in Atlas.

 Have an AWS user account with an IAM user policy that grants permissions to create, modify, describe, and delete endpoints.
 For more information on controlling the use of interface endpoints, see the AWS Documentation.

 If you have not already done so, create your VPC and EC2 instances in AWS.
 See the AWS documentation for guidance.

 You can't use your Atlas cluster private endpoint ID for an Online Archive.
 The Online Archive endpoint ID must be different from your Atlas cluster endpoint ID, if you have one.

 You can create a new private endpoint or add an existing private endpoint for the online archives through your Atlas User Interface.
 To set up the private endpoint:

 To configure a private endpoint for an online archive from the API,

 POST request with the private endpoint ID to the

 If the endpoint ID already exists and there is no change to the comment associated with the endpoint, Atlas makes no change to the endpoint ID list.